KalyanPaladugu/Bootstrap-tables-cards/README.md

 ![alt text](https://github.com/KalyanPaladugu/Bootstrap-tables-cards/blob/master/images/img1.PNG "output for table")

-- If we see table structure it can be divided in to 3 tags :
+- If we see table structure it can be divided in to 3 sections :

   -  ```<thead></thead>``` - heading content can be include in this tag
   -  ```<tbody> </tbody>``` - main content respective heading can be includ in this tag